humanlogio/humanlog/README.md

 # humanlog

 Read logs from `stdin` and prints them back to `stdout`, but prettier.
+It's also a localhost observability platform, supporting logs and distributed traces.

 # Using it